code-423n4/2022-10-zksync/README.md

 The state transition is divided into three stages:

-- `commitBlocks` - check L2 block timestamp, save data for a block, and prepare data for zk-proof.
+- `commitBlocks` - check L2 block timestamp, process the L2 logs, save data for a block, and prepare data for zk-proof.
 - `proveBlocks` - validate zk-proof.
 - `executeBlocks` - finalize the state, marking L1 -> L2 communication processing, and saving Merkle tree with L2 logs.

+When a block is committed, we process an L2 -> L1 logs.
+The information we are checking is related to L2 and is not included in the scope of this contest.
+Here are the invariants that are expected there:

+- The only one L2 -> L1 log from the  `L2_SYSTEM_CONTEXT_ADDRESS`, with the `key == l2BlockTimestamp` and `value == l2BlockHash`.
+- Several (or none) logs from the  `L2_KNOWN_CODE_STORAGE_ADDRESS` with the `key == bytecodeHash`, where bytecode is marked as a known factory dependency.
+- Several (or none) logs from the `L2_BOOTLOADER_ADDRESS` with the `key == canonicalTxHash` where `canonicalTxHash` is a hash of processed L1 -> L2 transaction.
+- Several (of none) logs from the `L2_TO_L1_MESSENGER` with the `key == hashedMessage` where `hashedMessage` is a hash of an arbitrary-length message that is sent from L2
+- Several (or none) logs from other addresses with arbitrary parameters.

 #### Bridges

 Bridges are completely separate contracts from the Diamond.
 They are a wrapper for L1 <-> L2 communication on contracts on both L1 and L2.
-The one counterpart locks funds and sends a request to mint bridged assset on another side.
-The opposite, the user can burn funds on one side and unlock them on the other.
+The one counterpart locks funds and sends a request to mint bridged assets on another side.
+On the opposite, the user can burn funds on one side and unlock them on the other.

 We propose two "default" bridge implementations for ERC20 tokens and ether.
 Please note, that anyone can create a different bridge by the same principle, "default" implementation is needed for the convenience to bridge any asset without developing a separate mechanism for bridging.